Oil Absorbent Granules and Absorbent Material

 Disposing of oil absorbent materials: How it works

-Arranging collection with a licensed waste carrier
+Arranging collection with a licensed waste carrier for compliant transport and disposal in line with environmental regulations

 FAQ - Frequently asked questions